Tom-Petty98/W6-Project/README.md

 Integration testing with selenium was removed from the MVP and due to the database error still being present I ended up not implementing it for this project.

 ### Improvements for the future
+In the future I would like to:
+1. Fix the database error and implement intergration testing.
+1. Implement a simple filter to make finding meals based on preference even easier.
+1. Implement a Users database allowing me to control access to various features.
+The users may also allow me to implement an upvote system allowing top rated meals to be displayed at the top or on the home page.
+1. I would also consider adding a spices database for greater customization of meals.

 ### Authors
 #### By Tom Petty